Post Secondary Enrollment Options

-Post Secondary Enrollment Options (PSEO) is an academic option open to high school seniors, juniors and sophomores in various US states, such as Minnesota, Ohio and Washington.
+Post Secondary Enrollment Options (PSEO) is an academic option open to high school seniors, juniors and sophomores in various US states, such as Minnesota, Ohio, Washington and Florida.
 The options allow students to take courses at the college level.
 It is possible for a student to graduate with both an associate's degree and a high school diploma at the same time via PSEO.
-The PSEO program was created in 1985 by Minnesota, and later adopted by Ohio's Department of Education PSEO enables 10th, 11th, and 12th grade students to fulfill their high school graduation requirements while earning college credit at Minnesota colleges and universities!
-People for PSEO exists to promote, defend, and expand opportunities for PSEO students.
-As well an organization called People For PSEO works on making PSEO more accessible for students and promotes awareness of the program.
-People for PSEO is a nonprofit organization that promotes the Minnesota PSEO program to break poverty cycles, close education disparity gaps, and reduce student debt.
-We accomplish this by helping communities learn about PSEO, by lowering barriers to access the program, and by ensuring that students succeed while they are in the PSEO program.
+The PSEO program was created in 1985 in Minnesota, and later adopted by Ohio's Department of Education.
+PSEO enables 10th, 11th, and 12th grade students to complete high school graduation requirements while earning credit at a given college, or university.